The Office (Indian TV series): International broadcast

 The show is available to stream in Pakistan on TapMad and in the US on Hulu.

 Reception

 The series received mixed reviews.
-The show has a rating of 5.6 based on 5.7K ratings on IMDb.
 Firstpost reviewed it, saying, "Good performances, apt casting make Hotstar's lazily-written remake watchable".
 New Indian Express had a more mixed view, summarizing it as, "Brownie points for accuracy, but magic lost in translation".
 Raja Sen from Livemint described it as, "decent, not special".
 Rohan Nahaar from Hindustan Times rated it 2/5 and called it an "unfunny, unnecessary carbon copy of the American classic".